How to enjoy Berlin for free

 Galleries and museums

 Berlin has a lot to offer when you want to exercise for free.
 Of course, nobody would charge you for jogging, but there's actually a lot more you can do.
-Berlin has many public places where you can play basketball or soccer, for example at Volkspark Friedrichshain, Wasserturmplatz, Gleisdreieck Park and many more.
+Berlin has many public places where you can play basketball or football, for example at Volkspark Friedrichshain, Wasserturmplatz, Gleisdreieck Park and many more.
 If you have a racket and a ball: perfect!
-Then you can start your sports career at one of the thousand ping-pong tables.
-Dedicated Berliner also offers free yoga courses at Give Something Back to Berlin .
+Then you can start your sports career at one of the thousands of ping-pong tables around the city.
+Dedicated Berliners also offers free yoga courses among others at Give Something Back to Berlin.

 If you love live music, just walk around Maybachufer, Warschauer Straße U-Bahn station or Mauerpark.
-Maybe you'll be lucky and get to listen to the next big star - who knows.
-Ed Sheeran was a street musician before he made deals with major labels.
-In the summer, there are also several street and music festivals happening, such as the Fête de la Musique (June 21, 2018) and Zug der Liebe (August 25, 2018).
-When it starts to get cold outside, just walk into one of the many bars that have open mic sessions, offering a variety of genres.
+Maybe you'll be lucky and get to listen to the next big star - who knows?
+Even Ed Sheeran was a street musician before he made deals with major record labels.
+In the summer, there are also several street and music festivals happening, such as Fête de la Musique and Zug der Liebe, Berlin’s dance and techno demonstration.
+If you are after something low-key and intimate, the Berlin branch of Sofar Sounds hosts secret gigs in someone’s living room, garage or retail space, creating an immersive experience that brings guests and artists closer together.
+The concerts are on a donation-basis – you give what you like – and as space is very limited, you have to apply to take part in a ticket lottery.

-If you want to get more tips, just log in to one of the 3,300 free wifi networks in Berlin and Potsdam and check out some blogs about living in Berlin.
-For example, iheartberlin is always featuring great events often free of charge and saves them in their event calendar .
+If you want to get more tips, just log in to one of the free wifi networks in Berlin and Potsdam and check out some blogs about living in Berlin.
+For example, iheartberlin’s event calendar is full of treasures, while AskHelmut has a finger on the pulse and regularly offers raffles for guest list spots and specials to enjoy for free.
 Check it out!

 Header Image: Frank R. Schröder